But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

-Write a function getProductsOfAllIntsExceptAtIndex that takes an array of integers and returns an array of the products.
+Write a method getProductsOfAllIntsExceptAtIndex that takes an array of integers and returns an array of the products.

 For example, given:

-Does your function work if the input array contains zeroes?
+Does your method work if the input array contains zeroes?
 Remember—no division.

 We can do this in time and space!